reed0023/technologycollection/business_requirements(v1.0).md

           - Text
         - Answer: Available fields
           - Input fields
-            - int
+            - Int
-            - string
+            - String
           - Multiple choice
             - Radio
             - Select only one
-            - Select multiple at-a-time
+            - Select multiple
           - Date
       - Optimization
         - Custom Applications to be submitted/created by the DAO go through a proprietary Application-to-Contract Optimizer.